ZhihaoXie/ZhihaoXie/README.md

 - 👋 Hi, I’m @ZhihaoXie, come from Guangxi, China.
 - 👀 I'm a bioinformatician, currently working on vaccine R&D, and previously studied microbic genomics, metagenomics, transcriptomics and phylogenetics, etc.
-- ✨ I personally use Python, Perl and R mostly in my actual work.
+- ✨ I personally use Python mainly in actual work, and have previously worked with Perl, R.
 - 🌱 I'm currently learning machine learning and deep learning.
 - 📫 How to reach me?
 By email: xiezhihao1122@outlook.com.
 - 💞️ I'm grateful to users who have greatly helped to report bugs and suggest new features.
 I may respond to issues or fix bugs quickly, but not always on time.
 Thanks for checking out my profile!